zth/rescript-relay/rescript-relay-documentation/docs/getting-started.md

 ##### Extra bindings for experimental APIs with no official bindings yet

-Not all experimental APIs from React are currently bound in the official `@rescript/react` bindings.
+Not all new APIs from React are currently bound in the official `@rescript/react` bindings.
 RescriptRelay therefore ships `ReactExperimental` and `ReactDOMExperimental`, modules with a few bindings to suspense and concurrent mode-related React API's with no official bindings yet.
 You're encouraged to use this until there's an official alternative.

-This means that you'll need to install the `alpha` version of React and ReactDOM.
-It also means that your app will need to _have concurrent mode enabled_.
-Depending on what dependencies you use, this may or may not be easy to enable for you in existing apps.
-Please [read more in the React documentation on Adopting Concurrent Mode](https://reactjs.org/docs/concurrent-mode-adoption.html).
+This means that you'll need React 18 (in `rc` at the time of writing) and ReactDOM.

 #### A short note on the workflow of using Relay